 Although there has been extensive progress in the understanding of factors involved with cellular differentiation, a full description of how stem cells differentiate into radically different forms (to generate the diverse structure of complex organisms) is elusive.

 Each cell of a mammal (for example) carries the full genetic code to form any cell within the body.
 As an embryo develops, multiple sets of genes are 'turned off' within a cell, leaving the only the correct set operating to form the target cell.

-There are many theoretical proposals to explain how this occurs - including 'epigenetic' (outside the cell factors - e.g. hormones etc.) which evidently influence the growth and final destiny of a cell.
+There are many theoretical proposals to explain how this occurs - including 'epigenetic' factors (i.e. outside the chromosomes) e.g. hormones etc. - which might influence the growth and final destiny of a cell.